prahladyeri/curated-lists/lists/programming.md

 - [SoloLearn](https://www.sololearn.com/) - My personal favorite!
 They have a mind blowing quiz/gamified way of teaching programming and what's more, they provide free online/PDF certificates on successful completion too!
 - [Free Code Camp](https://www.freecodecamp.org) - Fun and gamified way of learning web development.
 You can even try this if you already are a programmer and just want to exercise your coding muscles.
 - [Saylor Academy](https://learn.saylor.org) - Non profit Australian Academy offering various CS courses.
 Highly recommended!
-- [Open2Study](https://www.open2study.com/courses) - Launched in April 2013 by a [collaboration of several Australian universities](http://www.thegoodmooc.com/2013/06/a-review-of-open2study.html).
-The number of programming specific courses is currently small, but should grow in future considering that they are more leaning towards career-oriented than core academic courses.
 - [MIT Open Courseware](http://ocw.mit.edu/index.htm) - One of the best online resource to get learning content.
 However, you won't get any certificates on course completion.
 - [Stanford Online](http://online.stanford.edu/about) - Another great university that provisions learning content through the online channel.
 Again, no certificates, but still great course content.
 - [Coursera](https://www.coursera.org/courses?query=php) - Comprehensive curriculum and large number of programming courses to choose from.
 No free certificates though.